 Sample Skewness Formula

-The formulas above are for population skewness (when your data set includes the whole population).
+The formulas above are for population skewness (when your data set includes the entire population).
 Very often, you don’t have data for the whole population and you need to estimate population skewness from a sample.

 When calculating sample skewness, you need to make a small adjustment to the skewness formula (the function of the adjustment is to correct a bias inherent in small samples):